-Attachment C - California State University Campus Assignments of Seismic Peer Reviewers
+ATTACHMENT C - California State University Campus Assignments of Seismic Peer Reviewers

-The following Seismic Peer Reviewers are assigned for the respective campuses of the California State University, including their associated properties.
-All seismic peer reviews for the indicated campuses and their off-campus locations are to be performed by the named individuals or their designees, unless otherwise indicated.
-In addition, for investigations that are undertaken specifically to investigate the occurrence of geologic and geotechnical seismic hazards (e.g., faulting, liquefaction, land sliding), Debra Murphy - starting July 1st, 2023 - shall be the peer reviewer for all locations within the CSU system.
+The following Seismic Peer Reviewers are assigned for the respective campuses of the California State University and associated locations.
+All seismic peer reviews for the indicated campuses or their off-campus locations are to be performed by the named individuals or their designees.
+For other locations, the CSU Seismic Review Board will assign the Seismic Peer Reviewer.
+In addition, for investigations that are undertaken specifically to investigate the occurrence of geologic and geotechnical seismic hazards (e.g., faulting, liquefaction, land sliding), Debra Murphy shall be the Seismic Peer Reviewer for all locations within the CSU system.
+For the updated and current list, see the link: Seismic Peer Reviewers are assigned to individual campuses of the CSU.